XanaduAI/thewalrus/docs/gallery/gallery.rst

 ##########################

-Here you can find a curated list of circuits and measurements to prepare nongaussian states of interest in quantum optics, information, metrology and computing.
+Here you can find a curated list of gaussian circuits and photon-number-resolved measurements to prepare nongaussian states of interest in quantum optics, information, metrology and computing.

 If you develop a new circuit and measurement scheme to prepare a nongaussian state add it to the gallery!